-The pandemic is putting a strain on everyone, but teenagers in particular are seeing an increase in anxiety and depression.
+The pandemic is taking a toll on everyone, but teens in particular are seeing an increase in anxiety and depression.

 In parallel, distance therapy and online mental health services are also growing.
 A Seattle startup call Joon Care just got $ 3,5 million to expand its distance therapy service for teens and young adults.